Bartosz-D3V/flatwebpage.github.io/README.md

 2. npm install
 3. gulp

-... and you're good to go :)
+... and you"re good to go :)

 ## License